-The answer to this first research question may differ between countries and is obviously not of great relevance to countries where smart meters have already been widely installed.
-However, answers to three further research questions, although initially motivated by plans for the rollout in Ireland, have implications wherever consumers make choices between ToU tariffs.
-In Ireland, ToU tariffs are to be introduced in addition to existing flat rate tariffs1.
-Suppliers will also be required to offer a static ToU tariff2 with time periods determined by CRU but prices permitted to vary across suppliers (henceforth the standard ToU tariff).
+Three further research questions were linked to plans for the roll-out in Ireland.
+ToU tariffs are to be introduced in addition to existing flat rate tariffs.
+Suppliers will also be required to offer a static ToU tariff with time periods determined by CRU but prices permitted to vary across suppliers (henceforth the standard ToU tariff).
 Importantly, suppliers will be able to offer additional static ToU tariffs that differ in both time periods and prices (Commission for Regulation of Utilities, 2018a).
 Thus, consumer choice between tariffs is likely to have an important bearing on the success of the policy.
 Testable research questions were: